vluz/GPT3miniGUI/README.md

 Mostly trying to do it in the least lines of code.
 <br>
 <br>
-*install requirements by running `pip install -r requirements.txt`*
+*Install requirements by running `pip install -r requirements.txt`*
 <br>
 *then enter `streamlit run chat3gui.py` to run*
 <br>